 Learning, for me, is ongoing and takes many forms.
 Part of my less formal learning is receiving services from others.
 Learning how other people do things and how I feel in receiving a service helps me to be a better therapist for my clients.

 For years I have had a fascination and an interest in crystals and stones, firstly because of their beauty—nature is amazing.
 Then I learned how their different properties could be helpful to my clients.

-The School where I took my original reflexology course, the Holistic Foot Reflexology with the School of Complementary Therapies (SCT) [at the Ottawa satellite,] was offering an Advanced Reflexology course called ‘Crystal Reflexology’.
+The School where I took my original reflexology course, the Holistic Foot Reflexology with the Jacqueline Fairbrass School of Complementary Therapies (SchoolofCT) [at the Ottawa satellite,] was offering an Advanced Reflexology course called ‘Crystal Reflexology’.
 This course taught about the properties of various stones and crystals and how to use them in different ways during a reflexology treatment.

 ‘I’ve always wondered how crystals work.
 Can you explain this?’